Labour mobility and skills intelligence

 ForeSkill is delivered as Knowledge-as-a-Service — KaaS.
 Beyond software-as-a-service: you don't licence a tool, you commission knowledge.
 Partners receive analytical outputs — grounded in curated sources and traceable to origin — through a platform that keeps evolving with their questions.

-SaaSgives you software to run.
+Software you run.

-KaaSgives you answers you can act on — and the analytical capacity behind them.
+Answers you can act on — and the analytical capacity behind them.

 What you get